Leather care advice from our Chemists

 How often you need to use it.

 Using this system of the two products will give your leather the best possible chance to survive our harsh climate, as well as keeping it like new for many years to come.
-Leading to another good thing… Both products are good to use on the older Aniline dyed leather as well….
+Leading to another good thing… Both products are good and compatible to use on the older Aniline dyed leather as well….

 I honestly do hope this article has helped you to understand that little bit more about the special leather type in your car and how to care for it correctly.
 It was an interesting journey for us making all this leather range, but every time I sit in the old race Shelby Cobra, admiring the patina only aged leather can get, it has certainly proved too been a worthwhile exercise.
 Knowing that it will be in the same condition for years more enjoyment, even for the cars next custodian to love and enjoy.
 A correct leather care system for cars is what we set out to do all those years ago and we are proud to be able to offer it as another part of our car care range.
 I hope you can enjoy using it to care for your car, as much as we do in caring for our own.